Correlations between your Performance Indicator Results

 • leading and lagging indicators.

-There are implied relationships between these KPIs.
+There are implied relationships between these strategic KPIs.

 • Leading and lagging: a change in a leading indicator should be followed by a corresponding change in a related lagging indicator.